Fatal Accident Compensation: The types of loss you can claim for death in the UK with examples of compensation amounts

 The full definition of a dependant is set out in a piece of law known as the Fatal Accident Act 1976.
 Same sex partners now have the same rights as married partners

-Click fatal accident claims to see links to the Fatal Accidents Act 1976.
+Click fatal injury claims to see links to the Fatal Accidents Act 1976.

 Who can claim if the fatal accident compensation if the death was caused by a criminal act

-When cliaming from the CICA - the person's entitled to claim are as above except only immdeiate parents and children can claim and brothers, sisters, uncles and aunts are not entitled to claim.
+When claiming from the CICA – the person’s entitled to claim are as above except only immediate parents and children can claim and brothers, sisters, uncles and aunts are not entitled to claim.